 - Eating and drinking happen at the table

-- There is enough of the food that he or she will eat to be satisfied
+- There is enough of the food that he/she will eat to be satisfied

 - There are frequent “opportunities” to get used to the smell and the presence of the new food

-- Enjoy Your Meals Together: Try to focus on the opportunity to be together and share an experience.
-Don’t pressure anyone to “eat,” “eat more…,” “eat this but not that,” etc., and don’t make a big deal when he or she tries something new.
+Do you question how to get your autistic child to eat vegetables and other healthy foods?
+Try to focus on the opportunity to be together and share an experience.
+Don’t pressure anyone to “eat,” “eat more…,” “eat this but not that,” etc., and don’t make a big deal when he/she tries something new.
 Your children should eat because they are hungry and they like what they eat.
 They should like coming to the table, and they should do all eating and drinking at the table.
-Eating should not be more about what you want than what satisfies your child, so common strategies that use rewards, praise or deal making can be counterproductive.
+Eating should not be more about what you want than what satisfies your child, so common strategies that use rewards, praise or deal-making can be counterproductive.

 - Eventually, you’ll require your child to at least tolerate the presence of the new food on his or her plate.

 - Because you’ve planned plenty of opportunities to eat (usually five per day) and some general rules against between-meal “grazing” and eating or drinking anywhere other than the table, you can afford to say, “No” to whining and complaining about hunger at the wrong times.

 Take your time and allow enough time for your child to get over any aversion to the food.
 You try to introduce only one food at a time, and you stick with it.
 When you first start, the best foods for autism integration diets are similar to foods that your child already enjoys.
 For example, the new foods you that you “target” (that you hope your child will try), should be similar to foods that he/she already likes.
 Introducing new foods to picky eaters might look like going from chicken nuggets to trying baked chicken.
 Identifying meal ideas for autistic children can be challenging, but following this pattern for gradually transitioning from favorite food into a more adventurous option has proved successful for many families.